 District residents may first encounter the practice of preservation through a home improvement project.

-Communities may have the same experience when a new building or a historic district is proposed.
+Communities may have the same experience when new development or a historic district is proposed.
 For developers, it may be when a historic landmark application is filed.
-In each case, they deserve ready access to clear information.
+In each case, they deserve ready access to clear information

 The government's policies and rules for preservation should be understandable and easily obtained.
-Information on the implications of historic designation should be presented in a straightforward way.
+Information on the implications of historic designation and eligible properties should be presented in a straightforward way.
 Continued improvement of HPO's website should ensure that all these needs are met.